Conduct Review Board

 - Election of Chairs

-Following the selection During the spring semester, the current student members of the Conduct Review Board shall elect a current student member to serve as the Chair and another to serve as the Vice Chair for the following year.
-All current Conduct Review Board members are eligible to vote for Chair and Vice Chair, subject to approval by the Dean of Students.
+Following the selection during the spring semester, the current student members of the Conduct Review Board shall elect current student members to serve as the future chairs for the following year.
+All current Conduct Review Board members are eligible to vote, subject to approval by the Dean of Students.

 - Student Selection Process